 Some of the major initiatives taken by the government to promote the pharmaceutical sector in India are as follows:

-- The Government of India plans to set up around eight mini drug-testing laboratories across major ports and airports in the country, which is expected to improve the drug regulatory system and infrastructure facilities by monitoring the standards of imported and exported drugs and reduce the overall time spent on quality assessment.
+- The Government of India plans to set up around eight mini medicine-testing laboratories across major ports and airports in the country, which is expected to improve the medicine regulatory system and infrastructure facilities by monitoring the standards of imported and exported medicines and reduce the overall time spent on quality assessment.

 - India is expected to rank among the top five global pharmaceutical innovation hubs by 2020, based on Government of India's decision to allow 50 percent public funding in the pharmaceuticals sector through its Public-Private Partnership (PPP) model.#